lekum/ee-ansible-with-python/README.md

-# ee-ansible-with-python
-Extending and Embedding Ansible with Python - Support material for the talk
+# Extending and Embedding Ansible with Python

+Support material for the talk (code samples).

+Slides can be found [here]().